 Why is Komodo island closing?

-Komodo island in Indonesia is set to close to tourists for 12 months from January 2020, local media reports.
+The closure of Komodo island set to occur for 12 months from January 2020 for tourists, local media reports.
 This follows the theft of 41 Komodo dragons in March by a known smuggling group, which were then sold via Facebook for ‘medicinal purposes’ at around 500m rupiah (£27,000) each.

 Komodo dragons are protected, endangered species.
 Conservationists estimate that there are only 6,000 left on earth, the vast majority of which live in UNESCO protected Komodo National Park.
 At up to 3 metres in length, with a venomous bite and ancient lineage, the rare dragon has been a tourist draw for years.